RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 descriptions.

-Two distinct and narrow issues are presented: whether the recording *As Nasty As They Wanna Be*(*Nasty*) is legally obscene; and second, whether the actions of the defendant Nicholas Navarro (Navarro), as Sheriff of Broward County, Florida, imposed an unconstitutional prior restaint upon the plaintiffs' right to free speech.
+Two distinct and narrow issues are presented: whether the recording *As Nasty As They Wanna Be* (*Nasty*) is legally obscene; and second, whether the actions of the defendant Nicholas Navarro (Navarro), as Sheriff of Broward County, Florida, imposed an unconstitutional prior restraint upon the plaintiffs' right to free speech.

 It is before the court following a trial on the merits held May 14 and